 If you want to add a further challenge to this activity, why not have a go at making sure that each leaf is a different size or shape?
 You could also use an app such as ‘Leafsnap‘ to identify which tree the leaf has come from.

 Naturally you should have no trouble finding leaves of all shades of green.
 Reds, oranges and yellows also proved relatively easy to find, along with browns and even purples and blacks.
-However, we struggled with blue.
+However, I struggled with blue.

 This got me thinking.